home-assistant/home-assistant.io/source/_integrations/ultrasync.markdown

 ha_domain: ultrasync
 ---

-The `ultrasync` platform will allow you to monitor and control your Interlogix UltraSync Hub from within Home Assistant and setup automation.
+The `ultrasync` platform will allow you to monitor and control your Interlogix and/or ComNav NX-595E UltraSync Hub from within Home Assistant and setup automation.

 ## Configuration